Skip to main content

 What if you don't want to raise a complaint?

-If you want to give us feedback on our work with you, rather than make a complaint, you can do this using our feedback forms above.
+If you want to give us feedback on our work with you without speaking with us further, you can do this using our feedback forms above.
 You can do this anonymously if you wish.
 We will record and learn from your feedback, using this to help us improve our services, but we will not contact you about it further.

 What to expect if you raise a complaint with us